 Although there is substantial variance, hearings normally are completed in about an hour.
 Students and instructors will be notified by email the outcome of the hearing.

 - Appeal of Committee Action

-The accused or the accuser of a course within the College of Arts and Sciences, College of Business, School of Journalism, or the School of Marine and Atmospheric Sciences may appeal the board's finding to the Assistant Provost of Undergraduate Academic Affairs.
+The accused or the accuser of a course within the College of Arts and Sciences, College of Business, School of Journalism, or the School of Marine and Atmospheric Sciences may appeal the board's finding to the Associate Provost of the Division of Undergraduate Education.
 Appeals must be based on new evidence and/or errors in procedure or conduct on the part of the hearing board.
 This new appeal must be presented within one week of the original hearing board's decision.
-Instructions for appealing are included in the letter addressed to you containing the decision by the hearing board.
+Instructions for appealing are included in the email addressed to you containing the decision by the hearing board.

 - Completion of Cases

 Once a charge has been initiated, the hearing or review procedures prescribed by these rules will be completed whether or not the complainant or student remains associated with the university.

 All committee records of findings of academic dishonesty are confidential and are accessible only to the committee, the dean of the College of Arts and Sciences, the dean of the College of Engineering and Applied Sciences, the dean of the Marine Sciences Research Center, the dean of the College of Business/director of the Harriman School, the dean of the school of Journalism, and their designees, pre-professional committees whose request for such information have been honored by the Judiciary Committee, and to others specifically granted such access by the student(s) named in the case.
 The Q grade and any relevant notation, however, are accessible to anyone with access to the student's transcript for the period during which they appear on the transcript.
 Generally, both the Q grade and notation are temporary and students can remove both from their transcript by taking the Q course.